Learn bandy’s rules, scoring, and strategy to bet smarter. A fast-paced guide to understanding the game and finding value in winter sports betting.

 Bury Fen in East Anglia, England, is recognised as a key location in the early history of bandy and was the site of the first international bandy match, played in 1891 between Bury Fen and the Haarlemsche Hockey & Bandy Club from the Netherlands.
 The first international bandy match and subsequent international bandy matches contributed significantly to the sport’s spread during the first few decades of its history, especially among European countries.
 The National Bandy Association was formed in England and played a crucial role in codifying the rules and promoting international bandy.

 The rules and gameplay of bandy were also shaped by association football, with similarities in field size and team structure.
 The Soviet Union later became dominant in international bandy competitions, further raising the sport’s profile.
 The International Bandy Federation, established as the governing body, helped organise competitions and standardise rules, with many European countries participating in early tournaments.
-Bandy’s popularity has fluctuated over time, but it remains the second-most popular winter sport in some regions, and the development of modern bandy has brought professionalisation and global recognition.
-Historical variations such as time bandy also played a role in the sport’s evolution.

 Even Queen Victoria’s husband Prince Albert couldn’t resist playing goalkeeper in a famous exhibition match in 1853 at Windsor Castle.

 Due to its playing environment on an ice terrain, naturally, it was called ‘hockey on the ice’ until the first international match of bandy was played in Sweden in 1902.
-After its introduction at the 1905 Nordic games, the game has always been known as bandy.
+The term bandy, which has historical origins in Europe—especially in England and Russia—became the recognised name for the sport after the early 1900s.

 Playing bandy